cdapio/cdap/docs/developer-guide/source/rest.rst

    * - Status Codes
      - Description
    * - ``200 OK``
-     - DataSets were successfully deleted
+     - All DataSets were successfully deleted

 Truncating a DataSet
 --------------------